Home

 In October 2023 a sheep brought in May 2023 from another farm died here, thin and too weak to stand steadily.
 The vet attributed death to malnutrition from resistant intestinal nematodes.
 We took this loss as a sentinel event impelling action to combat the worsening national endemic of drench-resistant parasites.
 We plan, with the help of our vet, Dr Ferguson, to get much more targeted in drenching.
 Stephen is getting decent at doing fecal egg counts for Strongyles (family Strongylidae), comparing our at-home results with those from the lab at Cornell.
 We will use FAMACHA as well, though that is pretty specific for Haemonchus, the most notorious of the very pathogenic Strongyles.

 To further these ambitions, we bought late last fall a white Romney ram born in 2022 at the Kikitangeo South stud in Aoraki NZ.
 Kiki South was formed recently by the Giddings family at Meadowslea, a Romney stud established in 1929.
 The purpose of the new stud was to further in the South Island the work of two North Island studs that had put decades into breeding purebred Romneys with ever-greater innate resistance to gastrointestinal worms.
 These are Kikitangeo, founded in 1922 and Waimai, at which the Romney stud began in 1956.
 When “Kiki” dispersed in 1920-21 after Gordon Levet had operated it for close to seventy years, Dr George Giddings bought 130 ewes and in 2024 established the Kikitangeo South prefix in the Romney New Zealand section of the New Zealand Sheep Breeders Association.
 7084/22 will stay in Aoraki for good.
 We imported semen in August 2024.
-The Tufts team is due here Oct 8 to do laparoscopic AI at Tufts.
-We will offer his semen for sale in 2025 to Romney breeders, with other breeds welcome as supply lasts.
+The Tufts team came here Oct 8 to do laparoscopic AI on 30 ewes both white and natural-colored.
+We will offer 7084′s semen for sale in 2025 to Romney breeders, with other breeds welcome as supply lasts.

 This ram’s score on DPF, the fecal egg count index computed by Sheep Improvement Limited, was 921 at sale time, which placed him in the top fifth percentile of more than 33,000 rams born in 2022 recorded with SIL.